 - 1. Left to Right Position.
-Take into consideration the size of the driver and your track configuration and condition.
+Take into consideration the size of the driver, track configuration and track-condition.
 If you feel that you need high left side weight percentages then you want to mount the seat more to the left.
-On the contrary, if you feel that you need more side bite, then mount the seat more to the right for added weight transfer. - 2.
+On the contrary, if you feel that you need more side bite, then mount the seat more to the right for added weight transfer.
+One variable to take into consideration is the amount of weight you will be adding to the chassis.
+It is best to try and keep the amount of weight from left to right side of the seat as even as possible. - 2.
 Front to Rear Position.
-Obviously this controls the nose weight so determine what range of nose weight you're going to start with.
 The driver's build greatly effects the nose weight of the kart so take into consideration where your driver is carrying the bulk of his/her weight; high, low, or in the middle.
 Take this information into consideration with what percentages you want to end up with on the scales and determine how far forward or back you want to mount the seat. - 3.
 Seat Height.
-Again consider the driver's build and your track information to determine how high to mount the seat.
-If you feel more weight transfer is needed for your situation then it's best to mount the seat in a high position.
-For less weight transfer, mount the seat in low position but be sure to stay within the rules and safety limits. - 4.
-Rotation.
-If you stand at the rear of your Phantom Chassis, you will see that the drivers cockpit is not parallel to the direction the chassis rolls.
-Notice that the steering shaft points almost to a one o'clock position.
-This is the same angle that you want to mount the seat.
+Consider the driver's build and your track information to determine how high to mount the seat.
+If you feel more weight transfer is needed for your situation then it's best to mount the seat a little higher.
+For less weight transfer, which is generally preferred, mount the seat in a low position but be sure to stay within the rules and safety limits. - More Seat Mounting Tips.
+If you have additional questions regarding where and how to mount your seat, you have plenty of options.
+Consult the PRC Dealer whom you purchased the chassis from to get their recommendations.
+In addition, visit the Phantom website, www.phantomchassis.com, to find instructional videos on seat mounting, chassis maintenance, and much more!